Cynthia Nixon Talks ‘Sex And The City’ Failings And ‘White Moneyed Ladies’

 Regarding “debate” over the show’s feminist angle when it first aired, Cynthia stated that she felt it was “stupid – of course, it’s a feminist show,” she said.

 Sex and the City portrayed the lives of four New Yorkers.
 All were female.
 Carrie Bradshaw (played by Sarah Jessica Parker) joined Samantha Jones (played by Kim Cattrall).
-Their Big Apple frolicking formed a foursome with co-star, Kristin Davis in the role of Charlotte York and Cynthia’s Miranda Hobbs character.
+Their Big Apple frolicking formed a foursome with co-star Kristin Davis in the role of Charlotte York and Cynthia’s Miranda Hobbs character.

 View this post on Instagram